ConnorChristensen/TuneBase/README.md

 # TuneBase
 An app for tracking data from iTunes over time.

+The purpose of this app is not to be fast, or to be used for anything other than entertainment, so please be patient with it.
+This application is supposed to be an easy way to get fun information to both Mac and Windows users, and it does that job well.

 ## Getting started
 When the app first opens up, a file browser will pop up.
-Use that browser to select the file *iTunes Library.xml*.
+Use that browser to select the file **iTunes Library.xml**.
-This is where iTunes keeps its data on the music in your library.
+For locating the iTunes Library file, please consult the iTunes Libaray section

 After you select the file, it will not ask for it again.